 “Just drop me off in front of the museum, I guess.”

-Their curious eyes appeared in the rearview mirror, but they kept their own counsel.
+Their hazelnut eyes appeared in the rearview mirror with a curious glance, but they kept their own counsel.
 “The War Museum it is.
 They’ll be closed by now.”

 “I’m sorry!” she cried out as she saw my face.
 “I didn’t want to miss out!”